brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 The cost of running the contracts will likely be attributed by default to the provider team, not the consumer team.
 That doesn't seem like a big deal, in my experience the internal dbt test suite is way more involved and expensive than the contracts, and there's value in the provider understanding the consumer needs that likely outweighs the cost for an organisation.

-Contracts may effectively duplicate the same tests - not a big deal in my experience.
+Contracts may effectively duplicate the same tests.
+This is a feature, not a bug.
+If two consumers have a common expectation, you still need to link the expectation to both providers.
+I've not found it to be a problem.
 You also can't use the declarative tests that dbt provides via YAML schemas, as far as I can tell - there can be only one definition of tests on a column.
-Not something that's caused me any problems in practice so far.

 ## Summary